Spherical volume and spherical Plateau problem: Spherical Plateau solutions for 3-dimensional manifolds

-A closed oriented $3$-manifold $M$ is decomposable by the Geometrization theorem \cite{KL08,MT14} into a connected sum of irreducible $3$-manifolds $Y_1,...,Y_m$, each of which is divided into a hyperbolic part and a graph manifold (each part could be empty).
+By the Geometrization theorem \cite{KL08,MT14}, any closed oriented $3$-manifold $M$ is decomposable into a connected sum of irreducible $3$-manifolds $Y_1,...,Y_m$, each of which is divided into a hyperbolic part and a graph manifold (each part could be empty).
 The disjoint union of the hyperbolic pieces is called the hyperbolic part of $M$ and denoted by $M_\mathrm{hyp}$.
 Its complete finite volume hyperbolic metric is called $g_{\mathrm{hyp}}$.
+The hyperbolic part $(M_\mathrm{hyp}, g_{\mathrm{hyp}})$ is up to isometry canonically determined by $M$.
+We start with the analogue of Theorem \ref{bcg}: